mrityu2802/mrityu2802/README.md

 Hey there 👋

-I'm Mrityunjay, A Programmer Having Knoweledge Of Various Tech Stack Such As :- Machine Learning, Web development.
-I'm Zeal About Exploring New thing And Looking For Oppurtunities To Expand My Learning and Skills.
+I'm Mrityunjay, A Programmer Having Knowledge Of Various Tech Stack Such As:- Web development and machine Learning.
+I'm Zeal About Exploring New things And Looking For Opportunities To Expand My Learning and Skills.

 ## 📌 Have A Look At My Pinned Repositories
 <br>